topherCantrell/ZoeBoard/Construction.md

 # 74HCT125 Level Shifter

 The LED strips need 5V logic signals.
-The propeller puts out 3.3V.
+The propeller provides 3.3V signals.
 This chip converts the four output lines to 5V.

   - Place the chip into the holes of the board as shown.
+  - You will need to bend the pins inwards a bit to get them to fit.
+Use needle nose pliers to bend the pins slightly.

 **Important: the notch in the chip goes near the top of the board.**

-You will need to bend the pins inwards a bit to get them to fit.
-Use needle nose pliers to bend the pins slightly.

 <img src="https://github.com/team5858/ZoeBoard/blob/master/art/construct01.jpg" width="300"> <img src="https://github.com/team5858/ZoeBoard/blob/master/art/construct02.jpg" width="400">

   - Turn the board over and solder the pins to the board.
-  - Take a break every couple of pins to let the heat drain away.
+  - Take a break between every couple of pins to let the heat drain away.

 <img src="https://github.com/team5858/ZoeBoard/blob/master/art/construct03.jpg" width="500">